 Fat is the only major dietary component that does not raise the blood sugar and it will buffer the effects of carbohydrate and protein.
 Also fat is not a common food allergen for most people.
 These recipes would also be helpful for diabetics though they would have to be further restricted in some cases.

-Atkins.com also has a huge selection of great recipes but they often contain food allergens that may need to be substituted for.
-However, many of their recipes do not have to be modified.
-Lowcarbfriends.com is an excellent low carb diet forum where I learned many of the finer points of low carb diet and they also have a huge recipe forum but watch out for the wheat and soy that are so common in low carb recipes.
+Atkins.com has a huge selection of great recipes but they often contain food allergens that may need to be substituted for.
+However, many of their recipes do not have to be modified or are easily modified.